blues-man/jira-backup/README.md

       --debug : Verbose cURL output
       --help  : Print an help

-Fill empty and template var to configure the script, and if you want email notifications, change
+Fill empty and template var to configure the script, and if you don't want email notifications, change

-SKIP_MAIL=0
+SKIP_MAIL=1